If Celebs Cared About Their Causes, the Oscars Wouldn’t Cost $44 Million

 In terms of politicizing, this year’s Academy Awards went even beyond what was expected.

-Former NBA star Kobe Bryant received an Oscar for a short film entitled “Dear Basketball.”
+Former NBA star Kobe Bryant received an Oscar for a short film titled “Dear Basketball.”
 Keep in mind — Bryant was accused of rape in 2003 and settled the case out of court, yet he walked away from Sunday night’s Academy Awards with a golden statue in the year of #MeToo and #TimesUp.

 But past accusations did not stop this individual from attacking Fox News host and LifeZette co-founder Laura Ingraham during the program.
 Bryant said, “As basketball players, we are really supposed to shut up and dribble, but I’m glad we do a little bit more than that.”
 The “shut up and dribble” comment, of course, references Ingraham’s recent remarks about Trump critic LeBron James as a play on her 2003 book, “Shut Up and Sing: How Elites from Hollywood, Politics, and the Media are Subverting America.”